ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Modeling and Interpretation

 where the dust opacity is defined as:

 where $\rho$ is the grain density.
 The dust opacity (m$^2$\,kg$^{-1}$) expresses the effective surface area for absorption available per unit mass and is related to the optical depth of the material.
 We assumed $\rho = 3500$ kg\,m$^{-3}$ as measured in ordinary chondrites and the Itokawa returned samples \citep{Tsuchiyama2011}.
-We used a piece-wise differential particle size distribution with a grain size distribution index of -2.7 for particles 1 $\mu$m to a few mm and an index of -3.7 for larger particles up to a few cm as derived by \cite{Li2023} based on HST imaging of the ejecta.
+We used a a piece-wise differential particle size distribution of $a^{-2.7}$ for particles of radius 0.5 $\mu$m to 2 mm and of $a^{-3.7}$ for larger particles up to a radius of 2.5 cm as derived by \cite{Li2023} based on HST imaging of the ejecta.

-We calculated $\kappa_\lambda$ at $\lambda = 0.87$ mm for crystalline olivine, amorphous olivine, amorphous pyroxene, and the amorphous pyroxene-olivine mixture assuming a minimum particle radius of 0.5 $\mu$m and maximum particle radius of 2.5 cm based on the size distribution measured by \cite{Li2023}.
+We calculated $\kappa_\lambda$ at $\lambda = 0.87$ mm for crystalline olivine, amorphous olivine, and amorphous pyroxene assuming a minimum particle radius of 0.5 $\mu$m and maximum particle radius of 2.5 cm based on the size distribution measured by \cite{Li2023}.
 Figure~\ref{fig:plotqabs} demonstrates that the ejecta absorption cross section (and thus the flux density) is dominated by particles in the sub-mm to mm size range.
-Using Equation~\ref{eq:eq5} and our calculated $Q_{abs}$, particles with radii between 100 $\mu$m and 10 mm contribute $\sim$75\% of our measured flux density at $\lambda$ = 0.87 mm.
-Table~\ref{tab:constants} lists the optical constants and dust opacities used in this work, and Table~\ref{tab:fluxes} lists the measured flux density, calculated ejecta flux density, and ejecta mass for each mineral composition considered.
+Using Equation~\ref{eq:eq4} and our calculated $Q_{abs}$, particles with radii between 100 $\mu$m and 10 mm contribute $\sim$75\% of our measured flux density at $\lambda$ = 0.87 mm.
+Table~\ref{tab:constants} lists the optical constants and dust opacities used in this work, and Table~\ref{tab:masses} lists the measured flux density, derived ejecta flux density, and calculated ejecta mass for each mineral composition considered.